Turner Bethel

-Elmore Turner Bethel (March 18, 1895 – February, 1954) was a college football player.
+Elmore Turner Bethel (March 18, 1895 – February 24, 1954) was a college football player.

+Early life

+Elmore Turner Bethel was born on March 18, 1995, in Goochland County, Virginia, to Lavinia (née Harrison) and Albert W. Bethel.
+He graduated from John Marshall High School, where he played on football and basketball teams.
+His brother Ralph C. Bethel was a member of the Richmond city council.

 Washington & Lee

 Bethel was a prominent tackle for the Washington & Lee Generals football team of Washington & Lee University.
 He was a center on the basketball team.
+He was a member of Kappa Sigma.

 1917

 Bethel was injured in the 63 to 0 loss to Georgia Tech, for years called the south's greatest team.

 1919

 Bethel was captain of the 1919 team.
 In his last game, a win over Tulane, he "covered himself with glory as well as mud."
 He was selected All-Southern.

+Career

+After leaving Washington and Lee, Bethel played football at the Richmond Athletic Club.
+During World War I, he served in the naval aviation corps.
+He worked as a salesman of pianos and organs for Walter D. Moses & Co. in Richmond.
+He also worked for R. S. Montgomery Inc. and Marlowe Tire Company.
+He was a member of the Clay Ward Democratic Club.

+Personal life

+Bethel was a member of the First Baptist Church.
+Bethel died following a heart attack on February 24, 1954, at his home on Stafford Street in Richmond.
+He was buried in Hollywood Cemetery.